coreinfrastructure/best-practices-badge/doc/implementation.md

 (this is a thread-local query, so this works fine when multiple threads are active).

+### Canonical URLs

+We try to always refer to canonical URL forms.
+In some cases that can help search engine rankings, and in any case it's easier to understand.
+Rails' built-in "path" and "url" helpers add a trailing slash if it is at the root without locale (e.g., "https://x.com/"), but otherwise they do not add a trailing slash.
+We accept a locale setting in the query string, but we prefer to generate locales in the path (e.g., "https://x.com/en", not "https://x.com?locale=en").

 ## App authentication via GitHub

 The BadgeApp needs to authenticate itself through OAuth2 on